 Don’t have the funds to invest in a mobile app in the beginning?
 Invest in a solution that brings the advantage of responsive design.

-If we were to enlist businesses like Uber for home services that enable ordering and paying, there would be many.
-All of them in some way or the other provide a common platform for home service providers and homeowners but are still different.
+If we were to enlist businesses like Uber for on-demand services that enable ordering and paying, there would be many.
+All of them in some way or the other provide a common platform for freelance service providers and service seekers but are still different.
 Let’s list names of the most popular ones:

 While most Uber for home services focus on offering a wide range of services, the leading ones are trying to focus on customer experience by featuring personally-vetted local service providers.
 Though all this is accomplished through background checks, service tests, and existing consumer reviews, communicating the same to your target audience on the homepage itself could be a great idea.